 [see my 5-loop introductory video tutorial here]

-By the way, if you already know the A-fell loop braiding method (index finger reaching through the loops of its own hand to fetch the opposite hand’s c- or d-loop), you can use that instead of the V-fell method I show here.
-These bicolor pattern instructions will work with either method.
-The patterns will look the same, though with the A-fell method they will slant in the opposite direction, and the fell of the braid—the bottom of the braided area—will look a little different than in my photos.
+By the way, if you happen to use the A-fell loop braiding method for square braids (index finger reaching through ALL the loops of its own hand to fetch the opposite hand’s c- or d-loop), you can use that method instead of the V-fell method I show here.
+If you braid slentre-style (palms facing the floor), just make sure that you poke the index finger through BOTH/ALL the other hand’s closer loops on the way to fetching the far one–that’s how a square braid is made.

 Like magic, each loop will turn dark-shank-up when it arrives on the ‘dark loop hand’, and turn light-shank-up when it goes back to the ‘light loop hand’.
 And along the developing braid you’ll start to see lengthwise dark and light stripes along the 4 ridges of the braid. (beautiful for a drawstring that will be knotted, or for any kind of knotwork).
-In the 17th C manuscripts this type of pattern was sometimes called “Edge” or “with the edge”; in the 15th C it was often called “bordered”.
+In the old English loop braiding manuscripts this type of pattern was sometimes called “bordered,” or “with the edge.”
+I call it “Edge.”